-Until a few days ago, I, being a loyal Windows user from the time when I got hands on my first desktop machine, believed that the Refresh option in Windows clears the system memory, making it clutter free.
-But, all my beliefs turned out to be false when I finally I dug through the internet for the actual task performed by the Refresh option in Windows.
+Until a few days ago, I, being a loyal Windows user from the time when I got hands-on my first desktop machine, believed that the Refresh option in Windows clears the system memory, making it clutter-free.
+But all my beliefs turned out to be false when I finally dug through the internet for the actual task performed by the Refresh option in Windows.

 Sometimes, the auto-refresh option fails to display the change on your screen.
 So, you have to manually do it yourself by clicking the Refresh button in the context menu.
 I would like to tell you that no miracle happens when you click the refresh button.
 It won’t make any changes in the performance.
 Your Windows machine won’t transform into a supercomputer.

 Most people, including me, have developed a habit of constantly refreshing Windows for no reason.
-I have shifted to Ubuntu recently and I find myself searching for the Refresh option in the context menu, but it is nowhere to be seen because Linux-based operating systems don’t have it.
+I have shifted to Ubuntu recently, and I find myself searching for the Refresh option in the context menu, but it is nowhere to be seen because most Linux-based operating systems don’t have it.

-It seems like a daily ritual for most of us, our hands involuntarily keep pressing the F5.
-And some of us even overcome our laziness and refresh windows using a mouse which is a tiresome job, though.
+Anyway, it seems like a daily ritual for most of us; our hands involuntarily keep pressing the F5.
+And some of us even overcome our laziness and refresh windows using a mouse, which is a tiresome job, though.
 So, try to get rid of this bad habit.

 Talking technical, all the stuff you see on your desktop is a static frame.
 Let’s take an example of a movie — In earlier times we went to cinema theatres which used camera reels to project the movie on a white screen.
-Each reel had many images arranged in an order and they were projected on the screen at a specific rate i.e. 24 images/frames per second.
-You might’ve heard about the term FPS (frames per second), it’s the same thing.
-Human eye can’t distinguish if the FPS is 24 or above.
+Each reel had many images arranged in an order, and they were projected on the screen at a specific rate, i.e., 24 images/frames per second.
+You might’ve heard about the term FPS (frames per second); it’s the same thing.
+The human eye can’t distinguish if the FPS is 24 or above.

 So, consider a frame generated by your OS as an image.
-Frames are displayed on your screen one after the other giving you a feel that everything is continuous.
-Each frame comprises of different UI (User Interface) components like background, icons and their names.
+Frames are displayed on your screen one after the other giving you a feeling that everything is continuous.
+Each frame comprises of different UI (User Interface) components like background, icons, and their names.
 When each frame is constructed, all the components are placed on it, like first the background, then the icons and their names.
-The taskbar acts as a layer which is placed on the top of the background.
+The taskbar acts as a layer that is placed on top of the background.

-Now, if each component would have to be placed in every succeeding frame, then it would be a tiresome job for the hardware.
-So, to reduce the burden on the hardware, an optimisation technique has been deduced in which only the components which are needed to be changed are marked as dirty and then recreated in the next frame.
+If each component had to be placed in every succeeding frame, it would be a tiresome job for the hardware.
+So, to reduce the burden on the hardware, an optimization technique has been deduced in which only the components which are needed to be changed are marked as dirty and then recreated in the next frame.
 This reduces the load on the CPU.